This post may contain affiliate links, view our disclosure.

 - Read through the full recipe before starting and do things in the order stated.
 The instructions are listed in a particular order to help the process go as smoothly and efficiently as possible for you.

-- Measure out all ingredients before getting started.
+- Measure out all ingredients before beginning.
 If you have a kitchen scale available, it’s the most precise way to measure, which is helpful for baking.

 - Make sure the crème pâtisserie is fully chilled before spreading it onto the dough.